-However compelling or legitimate these reasons may be, the tenant is still on the hook for the rent until the end of the lease or until the landlord has a new tenant in place.
+However compelling or legitimate these reasons may be, the tenant is still on the hook to pay rent until the end of the remaining lease term in California or the landlord has a new tenant in place.

 Landlord’s Duty to Re-rent in California

-Your California tenant has a right to break their lease under several scenarios.
+Your tenant has a right to legally terminate a California lease agreement under several scenarios.
 They are as follows.

 1. Your Lease Has an Early Termination Clause

-If your lease has such a clause, the only thing your tenant must do is fulfill all of the requirements.
-And in most cases, early termination clauses require tenants to do two things.
+If the landlord creates a lease that has such a clause, the only thing the tenant must do is fulfill all of the requirements to break the lease.
+And in most cases, early lease termination clauses require California tenants to do two things.

-One, the clause requires that the tenant pay a fee.
+One, the rental agreement clause requires that the tenant pay a fee.
 While the fee may vary, it’s usually the equivalent of two months’ rent.
-Landlords normally use the fee to re-advertise the unit.
+A landlord will normally use the fee to re-advertise the unit.

-The other thing an early termination clause requires is proper notice.
-Again, while it may vary, the notice requirement is usually a month.
+The other thing most landlords put in the clause usually requires to legally break the lease is properly providing the landlord notice.
+Again, while it may vary, the proper time in advance to provide written notice is usually a month.
 This allows the landlord sufficient time to find a replacement tenant.

-2. The Tenant is Starting an Active Military Duty
+2. The Tenant is Starting Active Military Duty

 Has your tenant received deployment- or permanent change of station orders?
-If so, the Servicemembers Civil Relief Act protects them against any penalties for breaking the lease early.
+If so, the Servicemembers Civil Relief Act dictates that they can break a lease early without penalty.

-The protection starts from the day the tenant starts active duty and ends thirty to ninety days after they are discharged from service.
+The protection starts from the day the tenant starts active duty and ends thirty to ninety days after they are discharged from uniformed services.
 And according to the act, only the following armed members qualify.

 - Armed forces (Air Force, Army, Navy, Coast Guard, and Marine Corps)